Genesis 15:13-21 NIV

-God puts the odds in your favor
+God places the odds in your favor

 In Abram’s day, for the peoples of the ancient Near East, a covenant was usually made between a superior party called the ‘suzerain’ and an inferior party known as the ‘vassal’.
 Generally, the suzerain would promise to protect the vassal and the vassal gave their taxes and loyalty in return.
 It calls to mind the European institution of serfdom in the Middle Ages.
 However, as I will show you in Genesis 15, God turned this institution on its head.